DataTalksClub/datatalksclub.github.io/_podcast/s04e04-ml-startup.md

   who: Alexey
 - line: "It can actually be very successful to go to market with this strategy for\
     \ many infrastructure startups nowadays.
 It can also just be a rational choice\
     \ if you do infrastructure.
-You can see companies like Griffana \u2013 they actually\
+You can see companies like Grafana \u2013 they actually\
     \ monetize their open source business, but they create a lot more value by creating\
     \ this open source tool as well.
 For us, it also resonated a lot because it seems\
     \ like a very natural and good thing to do, because it creates a lot of value\